sylmarien/openstack-install-notes/Neutron.md

     tunnel_type = gre
     enable_tunneling = True
     ```
     Replacing _INSTANCE_TUNNELS_INTERFACE_IP_ADDRESS_ with the IP address of the instance tunnels network interface on your compute node.
-(In this example 10.20.20.31)
+(Interface that is in the floating IPs network)
 4. Configure the Open vSwitch (OVS) service.
   1.Restart the OVS service:
     `service openvswitch-switch restart`
   2. Add the integration bridge:
     `ovs-vsctl add-br br-int`
 5. Configure Compute to use Networking.
 By default, distribution packages configure Compute to use legacy networking.
 You must reconfigure Compute to manage networks through Networking.
-Modify /etc/nova/nova.conf to:
+Modify `/etc/nova/nova.conf` to:
   1. Configure the APIs and drivers:

     ```